Gauge Theory in Riem(M): Gauge structures over Riem: Slice theorem.

 Note that, in the first part of the proposition, $\mbox{Im}(D^*\circ D)\supset\mbox{Im}D^*$ is equivalent to $\mbox{Ker}(D^*\circ D)=\mbox{Ker}D$, if the inner product in $H^s(E)$ is positive-definite.
 And of course, if $D$ is injective, this is equivalent to $\Ker(D^*)\cap \mbox{Im}(D)=0$, which is the usual equation to define the orthogonality relation (but not a projection).

 Now it is relatively straightforward to show that \eqref{Splitting} is valid for $D=\alpha$, which shows that for $\M'$, the map orbits are injective immersions.
 To show that they are also embeddings requires more work, which again we will not go through since it does not contribute anything to our constructions.
-Nonetheless we will consider, for $g\in{\M'}^s$, $\Psi_g:\mathcal{O}_g\ra{\M'}^s$ to be an embedding.
+Thus omitting the prof we shall, for $g\in{\M'}^s$, take $\Psi_g:\mathcal{O}_g\ra{\M'}^s$ to be an embedding.

-\subsection{The orthogonal bundle to the orbits, and constructing the vertical projection operator.}
+\subsection{The normal bundle to the orbits and construction of the vertical projection operator.}